AbdulBasit619/pycraft/README.md

 # pycraft
 🐍 pycraft -> my Python chaos, neat, clean and organized (mostly!)

-**pycraft** is my personal Python playground — a collection of experiments, side quests, tests, and curious ideas built purely out of interest and fun.
+**pycraft** is my personal Python playground: a collection of experiments, side quests, tests, and curious ideas built purely out of interest and fun.

 This repository is a **learning space**, not a polished product.
 Some projects may be incomplete, messy, or experimental by design.